ChrstphrHll/npc_gen/students/Levy Maendellyn.md

 ### Description
 - Gnome Fighter from Shadesburry Initiative
 - 2nd year Assault student in Burk
-- short wavy red hair that's plain, Pale Blue eyes, and Brown skin
+- long frizzy brunette hair that's braided, Pale Blue eyes, and Brown skin
 - Is Hospitable and Sly, and has Righteous as their ideal

 ### Organizations